-This document covers how to configure a network printer for use on a Mac running OS X 10.6 (Snow Leopard) and above.
-Due to security policies, OS X 10.5 (Leopard), and earlier versions, are no longer supported and may not work properly.
+This document covers how to configure a network printer for use on a Mac running OS-X 10.10 (Yosemite) up through 10.15 (Catalina).
+Due to security policies, OS-X 10.9 (Mavericks), and earlier versions, are no longer supported and may not work properly.

 - Adding a Printer using OS X 10.6 (Snow Leopard)

 - Adding a Printer using OS X 10.10 and above